 6. Make any necessary home modifications

-When you return home after stroke, your occupational therapist will usually come to your home and recommend ways to increase safety and prevent falls.
+When you return home after stroke, your occupational therapist will send you home with ideas/strategies to modify your home for safety.
+Sometimes, they may even be able to come to your home and recommend ways to increase safety and prevent falls.

 Common recommendations for home modifications include: